Privacy Policy

 • Customer Support: Communications between you and us (tickets, emails, meeting recordings/transcripts with your consent).

-Important: If services integrate with third-party platforms (such as Google, Microsoft, LMS, KMS...), we only access data within the scope you or your organization has authorized, in a read-only and necessary manner, following that platform's policies and your settings.
+Important: If services integrate with third-party platforms (such as Google Drive, Notion), we only access data within the scope you or your organization has authorized, in a read-only and necessary manner, following that platform's policies and your settings.

 4. Data Sources